esFerDev/shop/docs/documentation/properties-system.md

 `Config.KnockingSoundVolume` The volume at which the knock sound will be played.

+`Config.KnockingWait` How many miliseconds must the script wait to reproduce the knocking sound.

+`Config.KnockAnimation` The animation played by the player when knocking the door.

 `Config.SellPercent` How much percent they will give to the player who sells the property if he sells it to the state.

 `Config.LimitInventory` The limit set to the clan's inventory.

 `Config.CooldownFixInterior` How much time has to pass before the interior of the property can be refreshed again.

+`Config.SafePrice` How much will the safe cost.

+`Config.SafeProp` The prop of the safe that will appear when buying one.

 **`Config.BreakInSettings`** Options for the robberies.
   - `LockpickItem` The name of the item in the database in order to be able to force lock a property.